 Can’t Miss Exhibits

-No words can do justice to the beauty and satisfaction of Hideaway Woods.
-You just have to come and experience it for yourself.
-A two-acre, nature discovery environment, which opened in 2015, Hideaway Woods features treehouses, rope bridges, ladders and slides, a flowing streambed, nature-based imaginative play area, fenced-in area for younger explorers, dedicated stroller parking and seating. and more.
+A two-acre, nature discovery environment that opened in 2015, Hideaway Woods features treehouses, rope bridges, ladders and slides, a flowing streambed, a nature-based imaginative play area, a fenced-in area for younger explorers, dedicated stroller parking, seating and more.
 With some structures up to 20 feet off the ground, it offers a unique perspective of the surroundings no matter the season.

 The Museum’s Dinosaur Trail, which first opened in 1967 by then curator Richard Wescott who hand sculpted the giant models in plaster, has since been reimagined and updated to keep up with science and new discoveries.
-It takes you back to the late Cretaceous period with an up-close look at over a dozen life-sized dinosaurs.
+Immerse yourself in the late Cretaceous period with an up-close look at over a dozen life-sized dinosaurs.
 The Fossil Dig site on the trail is filled with dirt trucked from Eastern North Carolina that is rich in marine fossils.
-Grab a shovel and start digging because you may just take home a fossil that is 5 million to 23 million years old.
+Grab a shovel and start digging — you may take home a fossil that is 5 million to 23 million years old.

-Speaking of dinosaurs, make sure to find Bronto, the 30-foot brontosaurus hidden in the trees of the West Ellerbee Creek Trail across the street from the museum.
+Speaking of dinosaurs, make sure to find Bronto, the 30-foot brontosaurus hidden in the trees of the West Ellerbe Creek Trail across the street from the museum.

-The Ellerbe Creek Railway offers a 10-minute ride through the museum park on a scale replica of C.P.
-Huntington locomotive.
-Two laps around the track pass through nature and creative art installations.
-The train runs daily (weather permitting) beginning at 10 a.m. and ending at 4 p.m.
-Train rides cost $4 per person for members and $5.50 per person for the general public.
+The Ellerbe Creek Railway offers a 10-minute ride through the museum park on a scale replica of a C.P.
+Huntington locomotive —two laps around the track pass through nature and creative art installations.
+The train runs daily (weather permitting) from 10 a.m. to 4 p.m.
+Train rides cost $4 for members and $5.50 for the general public.
 Children two and under ride free on an adult’s lap.
 Tickets are only available daily on a first-come, first-served basis at the front desk.
 The train offers an accessible ramp and railcar for one wheelchair at a time.

-Apollo era space artifacts such as astronaut’s space suits, the actual Mercury capsule, a prototype of the Apollo 15 Lunar Lander, and a real moon rock are just some of the things you will find in the Aerospace gallery (it boasts the largest collections of Apollo-era artifacts in the state along with items from loan from the Smithsonian Air and Space Museum in Washington D.C., and NASA’s Langley Research Center).
+Apollo-era space artifacts like space suits, the actual Mercury capsule, a prototype of the Apollo 15 Lunar Lander and a real moon rock are just some of the things you will find in the Aerospace gallery (it boasts the largest collection of Apollo-era artifacts in the state along with items on loan from the Smithsonian Air and Space Museum in Washington, D.C. and NASA’s Langley Research Center).
 Don’t forget to spot your house at the satellite mapping table.

 All exhibits at the museum are designed for kids of all ages and seemingly morph into something new and different with every visit.
-It’s precisely this unbound freedom of imagination and play that has weaved the Museum of Life and Science into the fabric of life in Durham.
+This unbound freedom of imagination and play has weaved the Museum of Life and Science into the fabric of life in Durham.